BeamMW/docs-gitbook/core-tech/WASM-wallet-client.md

 Generates new seed phrase

 ### Return value
-* seed phrase, a string of 12 words from the dictionary separated separated by ` `
+* seed phrase, a string of 12 words from the dictionary separated by ` `

 ### Example
 ```javascript